Characterization of causal ancestral graphs for time series with latent confounders

-The following example discusses a case in which the use of $\BRtsDAG$ leads to strictly more unambiguous edge orientations than $\BRtora$.
-We thus cannot replace $\BRtsDAG$ with $\BRtora$ in the definition of ts-DPAGs without loosing information.
+The following example discusses a case in which the use of the strongest background knowledge $\BRtsDAG$ leads to strictly more unambiguous edge orientations than $\BRtora$.
+We thus cannot replace $\BRtsDAG$ with $\BRtora$ in the definition of ts-DPAGs without losing information.

-\begin{myexample} The ts-DMAG $\M^1(\D)$ in part a) of Fig.~\ref{fig:tsDAG_better_than_tora} gives rise to $\PAG(\M^1(\D), \BRtora)$ in part b), where there is a circle mark at $O^1_t$ on $O^1_{t-1} \ohead O^1_t$.
-The stronger background knowledge $\BRtsDAG$ allows to orient this edge as $O^1_{t-1} \tailhead O^1_t$ because the opposite hypothesis gives the graph in part d) in Fig.~\ref{DMAG_with_time_series_structure_not_tsDMAG}, which by means of Theorem~\ref{thm:complete_characterization} was shown to not be a ts-DMAG, see Example~\ref{ex:not_tsDMAG_2}.
-We stress that this additional orientation may be of great relevance in an application because it says that $O^1_{t-1}$ generically has a causal effect on $O^1_t$.
-Moreover, $O^1_{t-1}$ and $O^1_{t}$ cannot suffer from unobserved confounding for the same reason why $O^1_{t-1} \headhead O^1_{t}$ is not possible, namely because else $O^2_{t-1}$ and $O^1_t$ would be adjacent in $\M^1(\D)$.
-Interestingly, this last conclusion can be drawn although $O^1_{t-1} \tailhead O^1_{t}$ is not \emph{visible}, thereby suggesting that the notion of visibility from \cite{zhang2008causal} needs to be refined for ts-DPAGs.
-In future work \cite{gerhardus_causal_reasoning} this will be investigated in more detail.
-The corresponding causal effect is thus identifiable and can be estimated from observations by adjusting for the empty set.
-As opposed to that, $\PAG(\M^1(\D), \BRtora)$ is not sufficient to draw these conclusions. \end{myexample}
+\begin{myexample} The ts-DMAG $\M^1(\D)$ in part a) of Fig.~\ref{fig:tsDAG_better_than_tora} gives rise to $\PAG(\M^1(\D), \BRtora)$ in part b) with a circle mark at $O^1_t$ on $O^1_{t-1} \ohead O^1_t$.
+According to the stronger background knowledge $\BRtsDAG$ one can orient this edge as $O^1_{t-1} \tailhead O^1_t$ because the opposite hypothesis gives the graph in part d) in Fig.~\ref{DMAG_with_time_series_structure_not_tsDMAG}, which by means of Theorem~\ref{thm:complete_characterization} was shown to not be a ts-DMAG, see Example~\ref{ex:not_tsDMAG_2}.
+Thus, from the ts-DPAG $\PAG^1(\D)$ we can conclude that $O^1_{t-1}$ has a causal influence on $O^1_t$ whereas from $\PAG(\M^1(\D), \BRtora)$ we can only conclude that this causal influence might but also might not exist.

+Furthermore, see \citet[Lemma~B.8]{gerhardus2022_supplement}, in the ts-DMAG $\M^1(\D)$ the pair $(O^1_{t-1}, O^1_{t})$ cannot suffer from latent confounding.\footnote{Interestingly, we can draw this conclusion although $O^1_{t-1} \tailhead O^1_{t}$ is not \emph{visible}, thereby suggesting that the notion of visibility from \citet{zhang2008causal} needs refinement for ts-DMAGs and ts-DPAGs.} Thus, the causal effect of $O^1_{t-1}$ on $O^1_t$ is identifiable and can be estimated from observations by adjusting for the empty set.
+Importantly, if we interpret $\M^1(\D)$ not as a ts-DMAG but as a ``standard'' DMAG, then the causal effect of $O^1_{t-1}$ on $O^1_t$ would be unidentifiable as follows from Lemma~10 in \citet{zhang2008causal}. \end{myexample}